davidrihtarsic/davidrihtarsic.github.io/TP-4/Vsebine/Modelarstvo/Skripta/Building_a_Glider.md

 - the angle of back of the fuselage or
 - gluing it  with some support...

-Area of horizontal stabilizer should be cca.
-20% - 30% of the main wing area.
+Area of horizontal stabilizer (slo.: višinski stabilizator) should be cca.
+10% - 20% of the main wing area.

-Area of the vertical stabilizer should be cca 33% of horizontal stabilizer.
+Area of the vertical stabilizer (slo.: smerni stabilizator) should be cca.
+30% - 40% of horizontal stabilizer.

 # REFERENCES